-- The Plan supports development that creates accessible, well lit, welcoming public spaces with good environmental qualities.
+- 1. The Plan supports development that creates accessible, well lit, welcoming public spaces with good environmental qualities.
 Examples of such areas include South End Green, Oriel Place Garden and the northern end of Heath Street. - 2.
-The Plan, in accordance with the London Plan, expects buildings that frame these spaces to encourage the ease of movement and potential for public use. - 8.15 The Plan encourages street life though better design of the public realm, which would facilitate community events such as festivals, fairs, street parties and other cultural activities. - 8.16 The Plan also supports regular closure of selected streets and squares to traffic to facilitate markets, festivals, children's play, etc.
+Buildings surrounding public spaces can enhance them through thoughtful architectural design.
+The Plan would support such approaches as: - a) Framing and enclosing the space to establish scale and definition - b) Providing first floor shops to generate vibrancy and pedestrian activity - c) Promoting permeability and visual/physical connections between interior and exterior - d) Incorporating features that provide environmental comfort, such as shelter and greenery - e) Orienting the building to provide natural surveillance and improve safety - 8.15 The Plan encourages street life though better design of the public realm, which would facilitate community events such as festivals, fairs, street parties and other cultural activities. - The Plan also supports regular closure of selected streets and squares to traffic to facilitate markets, festivals, children's play, etc.